White Trash, Two Heebs and a Bean

 White Trash, Two Heebs and a Bean is the fourth studio album by the American punk rock band NOFX.
 It was released on November 5, 1992, through Epitaph Records.
 It is the first NOFX album to feature El Hefe on guitar, replacing Steve Kidwiler, who left the band in 1991.
 White Trash, Two Heebs and a Bean was the first NOFX album not produced by Brett Gurewitz, who produced the band's first three albums.
-According to the liner notes for the album, the original title was going to be White Trash, Two Kikes and a Spic, but one of the band members' family members thought it was offensive.
+According to the liner notes for the album, the original title was going to be White Trash, Two Kikes and a Spic, but one of the band members' relatives thought it was offensive.
 The title is a reference to the eclectic ethnic identities of the band members: White "trash" (Erik Sandin), two Jews (Fat Mike and Eric Melvin), and a Hispanic (El Hefe).